Closing the Door on Inciting Violence: How to Avoid Hate Speech

 • Safeguard the Arab identity

-As per this overview of national legislation and regional instruments in the Arab world, the main tasks in the region remain tied to guarantee access to freedom of expression and having more independence and diversity in the media landscape.
+As per this overview of national legislation and regional instruments in the Arab world, the main tasks in the region remain tied to guaranteeing access to freedom of expression and having more independence and diversity in the media landscape.

 Labelling dissent as hate speech and making them interchangeable concepts diminishes the effectiveness to raise awareness among societies about what constitutes hate speech itself and challenge human rights violations.
 As journalists, we must not lose sight of this